balenciaga presented neo-tailoring for generation now

 Working together on an ever evolving kaleidoscope of visuals and a club-ready soundtrack, the duo created a trippy, constantly changing, shake-up of the senses that left some on the the frow with motion sickness.
 “We wanted to transport people.
 Fashion shows should be moments that transport people, otherwise there’s no point.
 It was like working on a movie, getting people into another reality, so it stays as a memory.”

-Beginning with the all-too-familiar panic of seeing an error screen, the journey continued through eerie ecosystems, alien landscapes, and late-stage technofetishist civilizations on the verge of collapse.
+Beginning with the all-too-familiar panic of seeing an error screen, the journey continued through eerie ecosystems, alien landscapes, and late-stage technofetishist civilisations on the verge of collapse.
 This was no-ordinary 10 minute, blink-and-you’ll-miss it catwalk parade.
 After the final model exit, we all sat there for a few moments trying to find a sense of reality.

 “My work explores new technologies, and how our society, our consciousness, our inter-relationships are changing,” Jon Rafman explained.
 Both with Vetements and Balenciaga, Demna’s work explores similar questions.
-From the moment he took control after the departure of Alexander Wang in 2015, Demna has gone about revolutionizing the house from the inside out.
+From the moment he took control after the departure of Alexander Wang in 2015, Demna has gone about revolutionising the house from the inside out.
 From its branding right through to its campaigns, it was Demna Gvasalia for Balenciaga from the get-go.
 However, while he's established his own vision across the business, he has paid homage to the house's past -- most notably by marking last year's 100th anniversary of Balenciaga with nine haute couture dresses that had been lost from the archive and were recreated from scratch.

 Today, he built on the 3D tailoring first introduced last season.
 “It’s neo-tailoring, a new glamour for a new generation that haven’t grown up with it,” Demna explained.
 The dynamic at the house that Cristóbal built is innovation in cut, the discovery of ways of structuring a new architecture of shape.
 The experimentation, which began with high-technological 3D moulding of jackets and coats for both women and men, kick-started an extensive process of recasting tailoring and couture in ways which are relevant to the way people dress in the context of today.
 In the Parisian tradition, it aimed to celebrate high fashion elegance, while making it simple to wear.